FAQs

 My timber is leaching colour.
 Why?

-Timbers may also be discoloured with black stains when it comes into contact with iron compounds. (iron filings, ferrous nails and screws etc).
+Timbers may also be discoloured with black stains when it comes into contact with iron compounds (iron filings, ferrous nails and screws etc).
 Cement dust and soil high in iron can leave black spots if they rest on wet timber.
 This is chemical reaction between the iron and the tannin.
 Remove the source of the reaction and a light acid wash should remove the marks from your timber.

 My deck has gone grey.
 Is it still protected?